 Your insurer may apply one deductible across multiple policies.
 If you have a loss to more than one of your vehicles, or to both your auto and home, at the same time, some insurers may only require you to pay one deductible for the entire claim.

 Choosing an insurance policy — and the right deductible level — isn’t easy.
-However, having the knowledge to make an informed decision can help make sure you select the deductible that’s right for your life, your situation, and your individual insurance policy.
+However, having the knowledge to make an informed decision can help make sure you select the deductible that’s right for your situation and your individual insurance policy.